soft-eng-practicum/soft-eng-practicum.github.io/_itec3870_fa18/index.md

   repo-url: https://github.com/soft-eng-practicum/event-tracker
 ---

-These projects were developed during the ITEC 3870 Software Development 2 course sections taught by [Dr. Anca Doloc-Mihu][doloc-ggc] and [Dr. Cengiz Gunay][gunay-ggc] in the Fall 2018 semester by [Georgia Gwinnett College][ggc] students.
+These projects were developed by [Georgia Gwinnett College][ggc] students during the ITEC 3870 Software Development 2 course sections taught by [Dr. Anca Doloc-Mihu][doloc-ggc] and [Dr. Cengiz Gunay][gunay-ggc] in the Fall 2018 semester.
 Each project was commissioned and supervised by a GGC professor or an external client who provided the idea, requirements, and direction throughout the semester.
 Final products were demonstrated and tested by other students and faculty at the [GGC CREATE symposium][create] on November 29th, 2018.
 Click on titles to see their demo sites.

 Based on the votes of the guests testing the apps at the symposium, here are the winning teams: